 How to Process Voice Recordings in DaVinci Resolve Using Fairlight (Free)

 Having great audio for your video is pretty much essential to hold your audience’s interest, but what does great audio mean?
-When it comes to dialogue, or really any audio for that matter, you are for the sounds recorded to be a listening pleasure.
+When it comes to dialogue, or really any audio for that matter, you are looking for the sounds recorded to be a listening pleasure.

 How to Sweeten Spoken-Word Audio and Dialogue in Resolve Using Fairlight

 Is it a pleasure to listen to the audio?
 In post-production we can apply some techniques to sweeten, or improve and clarify, the sounds you recorded.
-In this you’ll learn how to use Resolve’s Fairlight tools to process a piece of dialogue that requires some touch up to the volume levels make it sound smooth and natural.
+In this tutorial you’ll learn how to use Resolve’s Fairlight tools to process a piece of dialogue that requires some touch up to the volume levels make it sound smooth and natural.

 Woman gesturing during radio interviewWoman gesturing during radio interviewWoman gesturing during radio interview